Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So great to be here.

-This trial that you highlight in your title remind people about what you were writing about.
+This trial that you highlight in your title reminds people about what you were writing about.

-So the trial that I covered every day in the courtroom was the hush money trial that took place at the Manhattan Criminal Courthouse and it resulted in the conviction of Donald Trump on 34 counts.
+So the trial that I covered every day in the courtroom was the hush money trial that took place at the Manhattan Criminal Courthouse, and it resulted in the conviction of Donald Trump on 34 counts of business fraud.

 And that conviction, as we speak, still stands.